nathanhoad/godot_dialogue_manager/docs/CSharp.md

 var line = await DialogueManager.GetNextDialogueLine(dialogue, "start");
 ```

-The returned line is a `Godot.Collections.Dictionary` and will have a similar shape to that of [the GDScript version](API.md).
+The returned line is a `Godot.Collections.Dictionary`.